Why The Summer I Turned Pretty's Rain Spencer Meditates Every Single Day

 What’s something you wish you did every day?
 I wish I had a healthy, balanced diet.
 Most of the time I wait until I'm pissed and then realize I'm just hungry.

-What’s your least favorite piece of advice that you’ve gotten?
+What’s your least favourite piece of advice that you’ve gotten?
 To stay the same.

 Who, if anyone, do you try to emulate?
 I've never fully tried to emulate anyone else.
 I think there have been times when I learn from my friends how to be more extroverted in social situations.
 Like my friend Polly is really good about commanding a room and feeling confident in her own skin and I've looked up to her for years when we went go parties and stuff like, how do you do that?